samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ## Architecture
 The core functionality is a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core"
 - There is a .NET CORE 3.0 MSTest project for tests, "AzurePipelinesToGitHubActionsConverter.Tests"
-- There is a website in (https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverterWeb)[another project] where you can test this interactively, at: https://pipelinestoactions.azurewebsites.net/
+- There is a website in [another project](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverterWeb) where you can test this interactively, at: https://pipelinestoactions.azurewebsites.net/

 ## Example:
 The Azure Pipelines YAML to build a dotnet application on ubuntu: